rosscm/fedup/README.md

 ### Visualization

-Plot significant enrichment and depletion results in the form of a dot plot
+Plot enriched and depleted pathways (qvalue < 5%) in the form of a dot plot:

 ```r